SEO Professional’s Code of Ethics

 The SEO Code of Ethics is considered the best practice guidelines for the SEO industry.
-While these guidelines do not form part of legislation they are considered best practice standards that SEO Professionals have voluntarily agreed to and that the Association for SEO Professionals in South Africa expect the SEO industry to respect and adhere to in order to receive endorsement from the Association.
+While these guidelines do not form part of legislation they are considered best practice standards that SEO Professionals have voluntarily agreed to and that the SEO Professionals globally expect the SEO industry to respect and adhere to in order to receive endorsement from the Association.
 These guidelines have been established in accordance with the best practice a guideline published by the search engines themselves, where the intent has been interpreted by SEO Professionals as part of the SEO Code of Ethics.
 The Directory of SEO Professionals feature only those individuals and companies who comply with these best practice guidelines.
-Any listed companies who are found to be practicing outside of these guidelines may be reported to the SEO Association South Africa for investigation.
+Any listed companies who are found to be practicing outside of these guidelines may be reported to the SEO Association for investigation.

 While every effort is made to provide a comprehensive list of expectations and guidelines for the SEO Industry, SEO Professionals and Companies are invited to contribute to these standards of best practice guidelines by contributing suggestions to the Association for consideration.